Printy-Studios/mini-task/README.md

  - `issues-path`    - **required** - defines the path for the folder where the issue files will be stored
  - `markdown-style` - *optional*   - defines the styles for the markdown renderer when viewing issues.
 See [markded-terminal](https://www.npmjs.com/package/marked-terminal#options) for a list of options
+ - `tags` - defines the tags to be used when creating/editing issues.
+Should be formatted like so:
+   - ```
+     "tags": {
+      "name": "color"
+      "name": "color"
+     }
+     ```
+ - `statuses` - defines the statuses to be used when creating/editing issues.
+Follows same format as `tags`
+ - `assignees` - defines the possible assignees to an issue, should be an array of names
+ - `list-presets` - defines the presets for when using `minitask list`.
+Should follow the following format:
+   - ```
+     "list-presets": {
+       "preset-name": {
+         "arg1": "value",
+         "arg2": "value"
+       }
+     }
+     ```
+     Where `arg#` is the name of the `list` command's arg